The Best Crypto Exchanges In Canada

 - Registered with FINTRAC

-- 95% of assets secured by cold storage
+- 95% of assets are secured by cold storage

-Coinsmart has an advantage over some of the other exchanges on this list by offering nine different currencies, low trading fees, and several ways to fund your account.
+Coinsmart is a close runner-up to Bitbuy, and holds an advantage over some of the other exchanges on this list by offering sixteen different currencies, low trading fees, and several ways to fund your account.
 On the downside, there are fees when you deposit or withdraw money from your account.

-You can fund your Coinsmart account four ways: Interac e-Transfer, bank wire, bank draft, or with your credit or debit card.
-Credit/debit transfers are processed instantly, although the fee can be up to 6%.
-The commission fee for a single trade is .20% and .30% for a double trade.
+You can fund your Coinsmart account in four ways: Interac e-Transfer, bank wire, bank draft, or with your credit or debit card.
+Credit/debit transfers are processed instantly, although the fee is up to 6%.
 A double trade occurs when you exchange currencies other than Bitcoin.

-- Nine available currencies: BTC, ETH, XRP, LTC, QCAD, ADA, BCH, XLM, EOS
+- Sixteen available currencies, including BTC, ETH, XRP, LTC, QCAD, ADA, BCH

 - CAD currency only